Actors' Laboratory Theatre

 The Actors' Laboratory Theatre was a politically active theatre company and acting school founded in January 1941 by Roman Bohnen, Jules Dassin, Dick Flake, Lloyd Bridges, Danny Mann, Jeff Corey, Mary Virginia Farmer and J. Edward Bromberg.
-During the Second World War, the Actor's Lab made multiple performances for servicemen, in association with the Hollywood Victory Committee.
+During the Second World War, the Actors' Lab made multiple performances for servicemen, in association with the Hollywood Victory Committee.

-The Actor's Lab was originally above Sharkey's Bar at the corner of Franklin and Bronson Avenues in Hollywood.
+The Actors' Lab was originally above Sharkey's Bar at the corner of Franklin and Bronson Avenues in Hollywood.
 In 1943, the theatre moved to 1455 North Laurel Avenue, Hollywood, California.